sdss/datamodel/datamodel/products/md/astraStarWD.md

 # Data Model: astraStarWD

-Results and best-fit models from the WD astra pipeline for a single star
+Results and best-fit models from the SnowWhite astra pipeline for a single star

 ## Contents